eloraiby/fs-pacer/fs-pacer.md

 ## Conclusion
 CoreFX async sockets under linux (with coreclr 2.2.5) are not on par with other frameworks, and definitely don't match MS Windows performance.
 While Golang achieved between 2.8M & 3.2M bid req/s out of the box, CoreFX was busy waiting...

+So why not Golang?
+It's a good candidate, but shared states and race conditions are very tricky to deal with, and require a bit of Golang debugging experience.
+We might re-evaluate the Golang route if we can't scale more in the future and are sure we have the experience to debug shared mutable states in Golang.

 Note though, this is an atypical application, and for most **typical** use cases, I would still recommend CoreFX sockets.